 Please give generously to the Bishop’s Christmas Appeal: yourcatholicfoundation.org.au/appeal or use the envelopes on the seats, and please drop into the baskets.

 In his weekly General Audience, Pope Francis is focussing on Prayer.
 This week’s offering is on “The Virgin Mary, prayerful woman”.
 This catechesis is attached below these notices.
 Sourced from Vatican News

 1. MASS LINK

-This week’s live stream Mass link for the Thirtieth Sunday of Ordinary Time from Our Lady of Lourdes on Saturday, October 24 at 6pm is
+This week’s live stream Mass link for the First Sunday of Advent on Saturday 28th November at 6pm from OLOL is

 · If you do come without having registered we may ask you to wait till a few moments before Mass begins, by which time we will know if the cap has been reached.
 If it has, we will ask you to wait for the next mass.